 As you drive 20-minutes north of Kona International Airport, you’ll marvel at the rugged lava fields surrounding you.
 You may not see it from Queen Kaahumanu Highway, but the Kohala Coast, also simply known as “South Kohala”, is where you’ll find some of the island’s finest resorts.

-Nestled amongst the jet-black and rust-red lava rock fields, a result of eruptions from Hualalai volcano centuries ago, are green oases full of world-class accommodation, fine dining and some of Hawaii’s best golf courses.
-With less than 230 millimetres of annual rainfall on the eight outstanding resorts here, you can soak in the sun and relax at Hapuna Beach State Park, one of the Big Island’s largest white sand beaches, or indulge in a taste of Hawaii Regional Cuisine, or recharge at some of the island’s best spas.
-You’ll discover cultural treasures on the Kohala Coast too, from Anaehoomalu Petroglyphs field in the Waikoloa Resort to those of the Puako Petroglyph Archaeological Preserve, as well as the remarkable Puukohola Heiau National Historic Site, the largest restored heiau in Hawaii.
-Spencer Beach Park, just below Puukohola Heiau, is another family-friendly beach, popular with locals.
+Nestled amongst the jet-black and rust-red lava rock fields, a result of eruptions from Hualalai volcano centuries ago, are green oases full of world-class accommodations, fine dining and some of Hawaii’s best golf courses.
+With less than 230 millimetres of annual rainfall eight outstanding resorts here, you can soak in the sun and relax at Hapuna Beach State Park, one of Hawaii Island’s largest white sand beaches, indulge in a taste of Hawaii Regional Cuisine or recharge at some of the island’s best spas.
+You’ll discover cultural treasures on the Kohala Coast too, from Anaehoomalu Petroglyphs field in the Waikoloa Resort to those of the Puako Petroglyph Archaeological Preserve as well as the remarkable Puukohola Heiau National Historic Site, the largest restored heiau in Hawaii.
+Spencer Beach Park, just below Puukohola Heiau, is another family-friendly beach popular with locals.

 - Puukohola Heiau National Historic Site, Hawaii's Big Island

 Part of the National Park System, this historic site is home to one of the largest and last heiau (temple) built in Hawaii.

 - Learn More

 - Puako Petroglyph Archaeological Preserve, Hawaii's Big Island

 The Puako Petroglyph Archaeological Preserve is one of the most extensive petroglyph fields in Hawaii.